 Gunter has extensive experience in the development and use of calculation methods for the cooling of rotating electrical machines.
 He has recently developed a user-friendly flow network for the cooling of hydro generators, this tool calculates in a physically correct way the pressure drops and the flows for any imaginable ventilation system.
 The main method was finalized in 2000, the program is still in development for special machines.
 As part of this tool development, he developed a hydro- generator model reduced to the ratio 1:7.33 for the measurement of flow coefficients and heat transfer coefficients.
 The part models are used for the determination of the pressure loss coefficients due to the friction and due to geometry changes, these are needed for the Bernoulli equation.
 This tool could be expanded for hydro generators, wind generators, turbo generators, turbo motors and ring motors.

-He has worked on several projects for the cooling of salient pole motors with the e-cooling CFD engineering office.
+He worked on several projects for the cooling of salient pole motors with the e-cooling CFD engineering office.